mitchcl/KIT205/README.md

   - `reservations.csv`: Reservation records

 ## References and Resources Used

+In accordance with the academic integrity requirements, the following resources were used in developing this project:

 ### Books and Academic Resources
-- Tutorial code
 - Introduction to Algorithms by Cormen et al. - For BST, AVL, and Hash Table concepts
 - Data Structures and Algorithm Analysis by Mark Allen Weiss - For data structure implementation techniques
 - The C Programming Language (K&R) - For C syntax and file I/O operations
-- The Art of Computer Programming by Donald Knuth (Volume 3: Sorting and Searching) - For code techniques
+- The Art of Computer Programming by Donald Knuth (Volume 3: Sorting and Searching) - For analysis techniques

 ### Online Resources
 - Stack Overflow - For random number generation techniques and memory management practices
 - GeeksforGeeks - For BST and AVL tree implementation examples
-- Copilot - For code snippets and examples of data structure implementations.
-Also helped in generating test cases and debugging because this was a HEADACHE.

 All code implementations based on these resources are properly documented with source citations in the comments of relevant files.